stephengold/Maud/README.md

 initialization completes.
 It should automatically transition to the Editor Screen after a few seconds.

-The Editor Screen is Maud's main screen, where 3-D models are viewed and edited.
+The Editor Screen is Maud's main screen, where 3-D models are visualized, browsed, and edited.
 There's a menu bar across the top and a message bar at the bottom.
 The rest of the user interface is split into overlapping sub-windows called "tools".